 Selfridges is accessible from the Bond Street Tube station.

-John Lewis opened his first store on Oxford Street in 1864 selling haberdashery before expanding to the current building in 1870.
+John Lewis opened its first store on Oxford Street in 1864, selling haberdashery before expanding to the current building in 1870.

 Services include interior design, personal shopping, and a nursery specialty service.

 Peter Jones on Sloane Square, Chelsea, is part of the same group.

 The Oxford Street store is closest to the Oxford Street Tube station.